-This publication doesn't address the accounting for credit impairment of debt securities under the new guidance in ASU 2016-13.4 Refer to Appendix A for a summary of the changes to the credit impairment model for held-to-maturity and available-for-sale debt securities as a result of that new guidance.
-Additional guidance related to ASU 2016-13 can be found in our FRD publication, Credit impairment under ASC 326.
-The earliest effective date for ASU 2016-13 for a calendar-year entity is in 2020.
+This publication doesn't address the accounting for credit impairment of debt securities under the guidance in Accounting Standards Update (ASU) 2016-13.1 Refer to Appendix A for a summary of the changes to the credit impairment model for held-to-maturity and available-for-sale debt securities as a result of that guidance.
+Additional guidance related to ASU 2016-13 can be found in our FRD, Credit impairment under ASC 326.
+Public business entities (PBEs) that are Securities and Exchange Commission (SEC) filers and are not smaller reporting companies (as defined by the SEC) were required to begin applying the standard in 2020.
+All other entities are required to begin applying the standard in 2023.